-Ongoing improvement actions: We are developing a protocol for board composition and qualifications and will present it at the December 2, 2020 Advisory Board meeting.
+Ongoing improvement actions: The protocols for board composition and qualifications were presented and approved at the December 2, 2020 Advisory Board meeting.
+We await review and/or approval by College leadership of both items.

 2. G. Limited knowledge of The Arboretum, locally and beyond, significantly constrains community perception of The Arboretum as a substantial asset.
 To sustain progress toward The Arboretum goal - becoming a nationally and internationally recognized botanical garden and therefore an elite community asset - we recommend additional efforts to promote community awareness.